sqlxpert/lights-off-aws/README.md

    .
 On the next page, set:

    * StackSet name: `LightsOff`
-   * Lambda code S3 bucket: Name of your buckets, not including regions.
-     For example, if one of your buckets is my-bucket-us-east-1 , set this to `my-bucket` .
+   * Lambda code S3 bucket: Exclude regions.
+For example, if your buckets are my-bucket-us-east-1 and my-bucket-us-west-2, enter `my-bucket` .

 6. Two pages later, under Deployment targets, select Deploy to Organizational Units (OUs).
 Enter the AWS OU ID of the parent Organizational Unit.
 Lights